The First Owner’s Reference

 Brokerage in 2025

-The brokerage market in 2025 was, by value, the strongest year on record.
+The brokerage market in 2025 was the strongest year on record by value.
 BOAT International reports around EUR 7.5 billion in transactions across the over-30 metre segment.
-Edmiston’s 2025 review records its house transactions above EUR 2.6 billion, with more 40 m+ yachts sold than any other brokerage.
+Edmiston's 2025 review records house transactions above EUR 2.6 billion, with more 40m+ yachts sold than any other brokerage.
 Yachts asking over EUR 40 million were 7 percent of volume and 52 percent of value.
-Denison’s broader count, including 79 ft and above, came in at 470 yachts.
+Denison's broader count, including 79 ft and above, came in at 470 yachts.

-The 30 m+ count and the Denison 470 number both appear in trade press, often side by side, treated as comparable.
-They are not.
-The 30 m+ figure is the one that matters for first-time UHNW buyers; the broader figure inflates the apparent market and obscures the real scarcity in the segment.
+The 30m+ count and the Denison 470 number both appear in trade press, often side by side, but they are not comparable; the 30m+ figure is the one that matters for first-time UHNW buyers.

 Pricing discipline is the defining feature of 2025.
-Denison reports a median days-on-market of 277, the lowest in their five-year series.
-Unsold listings sat 573 days on average.
-Price reductions per listing fell from 1.36 in Q1 2024 to 0.76 in Q1 2025; average reduction rate improved from minus 12.6 to minus 8.97 percent.
-The market bifurcates into well-priced movers and shelf-stayers.
+Denison reports median days-on-market of 277, the lowest in their five-year series; unsold listings sat 573 days on average.
+Price reductions per listing fell from 1.36 in Q1 2024 to 0.76 in Q1 2025, with the average reduction rate improving from minus 12.6 to minus 8.97 percent.
+The market is splitting in two: well-priced hulls move, over-priced ones sit.
 Buyers entering in 2026 should expect serious inventory to move quickly.

 Asking prices have softened around 7 percent from 2023 peaks.
-The 70 metre and above segment hit record values in 2025, with the 119m Feadship Breakthrough sale the largest single transaction.
+The 70 metre and above segment hit record values in 2025 — Knight Frank's Wealth Report 2026 records sales in the bracket up 60 percent year on year, with the 119m Feadship Breakthrough sale the largest single transaction.
+The average asking price of a sold yacht across the over-24 metre fleet was US$16.6 million in 2025 (Knight Frank, citing BOAT International), and 2025 saw the highest number of new yachts entering the brokerage market in seven years; through mid-February 2026, 58 sales had generated US$647 million, up 34.6 percent year on year.
 The very top and the value-driven middle are diverging.

 The geographic shift

-Three claims about geographic shift recur in trade press, only one of which the data supports.
+Three claims about geographic shift recur in trade press; only one is fully supported by the data.

-The claim that the United States now dominates is supported.
+United States dominance is supported.
 BOAT International puts US share of yacht transactions at 45 to 50 percent in 2025, the highest on record, partly driven by the One Big Beautiful Bill Act 100 percent depreciation provision.
 Denison reports US-built yacht sales at 130, up from 103 in 2024.

-The claim that European share is collapsing is only partly supported.
+European collapse is only partly supported.
 European share of brokerage value fell to 52 percent in 2024 from 60 percent.
 Western Mediterranean transactions doubled year on year in Q1 2025, from 11 to 27.
-The European share is declining but the European market remains the second largest by a wide margin.
+The European market remains the second largest by a wide margin.

 Russia is a similar misframe.
-SuperYacht Times iQ data shows Russian ownership share moved from 9.1 percent in 2022 to 8.1 percent in 2023.
-A decline, not a collapse.
-Ownership through proxies and structures has largely survived the sanctions environment.
+SuperYacht Times iQ data shows Russian ownership share moving from 9.1 percent in 2022 to 8.1 percent in 2023, a decline rather than a collapse; ownership through proxies and structures has largely survived the sanctions environment.

 Reading 2026 correctly

-Three implications follow for a first-time buyer reading the market this year.
+Three implications for a first-time buyer reading the market this year.

 Third, the brokerage market has discipline that did not exist two years ago.
 Well-priced inventory moves in months; over-priced inventory rots for a year and a half.
 Days-on-market and price-reduction history are public; this is the most legible the brokerage market has been in a decade.